-Last week, as I met with a friend down in the city, she was talking to me about my savings plan that I talk about in Put Your Budget on a Diet, where I put every $1 bill I receive back as change into savings.
+Last week, a friend and I talked about saving money.
+Specifically we talked about my savings plan that I talk about in my book Put Your Budget on a Diet.
+In this plan, I put every $1 bill I receive back as change.
 I call this “The One Dollar Plan”.
-It’s simple but effective.
+It’s a simple but effective way to start saving.

 She was dismissive.